Pennsylvania Farm Show Complex & Expo Center: History

+20th century

 In 1921, the State Fair Commission was created to find a site for a new venue to house the increasingly popular Pennsylvania Farm Show, but was replaced in 1927 with the State Farm Products Show Commission.
 This commission would approve the 40-acre tract north of Harrisburg and later the design by Lawrie & Green for the initial building, with ground being broken by October 31, 1930.

 During World War II, the building was used as a training center for the New Cumberland Air Command, with mechanics bays under the North Hall.

 The Pennsylvania Farm Show Complex & Expo Center hosted the Harrisburg Heat of the Major Indoor Soccer League from 1991–2003, and the Harrisburg Hammerheads of the Continental Basketball Association from 1994-1995.

+21st century

+Indoor/arena football

 In 2009, the Pennsylvania Farm Show Complex & Expo Center began hosting the Harrisburg Stampede of the American Indoor Football Association, continuing to do so until 2013 after which the team joined the Professional Indoor Football League and moved to the Giant Center in nearby Hershey.
 The Central Penn Capitals played at the Expo Center as a member of American Indoor Football in 2016.
+The Stampede returned to play in 2024, but folded after briefly joining the National Arena League.
+The Pennsylvania Union will begin play at the venue in 2027 after joining the AIF.

+Indoor soccer

 In 2012, the Harrisburg Heat of the Major Arena Soccer League returned to the Pennsylvania Farm Show Complex & Expo Center to play their home games in the Equine Arena.
 The team returned to the New Holland Arena beginning with its 2014–15 season.

 Boxing matches and monster truck rallies have also been held at the venue.

 In 2020 and 2021, the Farm Show Complex housed Pennsylvania's stockpile of personal protective equipment related to the COVID-19 pandemic.
 The state leased private warehouse space for the medical supplies in July 2021, freeing up the complex for events.
-During the 2020-2021 hiatus, $21 million were spent to renovate the complex with improvements in public safety, sustainability, and energy-efficiency.
+During the 2020-2021 hiatus, a $21 million renovation was made to the complex, improving its public safety, sustainability, and energy efficiency.